onqtam/headjack/src/implementation/ecosystem/architecture.md

 Wikipedia needs to be rebuilt on this - imagine a q&a section like twitter for every paraphrase and also a git slider to see the history for each paragraph.
 This index can also be moved interplanetary

+Todo: takerate - what it is for other platforms and how it fits in headjack beyond youtube

+Business models page in ecosystem?

 ## Content & interface architectures